applehoro/bermuda-strike/doc/script.md

 Emily:
 Let's blow 'em up!

+-fighting the boss-

+Emily:
+You ugly bastards gonna pay for messing with us!

+-winning the fight-

+Emily:
+Dommy mommy is here, it's time to die!

 ### Outro
 As alien paladin fell down to the ground, the weird sensation went through our hero's head.